 Three ways to inspire the next generation to protect the natural world

-Over half of the parents surveyed said their children are spending less than one hour outside a day, despite 82% believing it important for their child to spend time outside.
+Our survey of 1000 UK parents has found that over half of those asked believed that their children are spending less than one hour outside a day, despite 82% believing it important that their child spend time outside.

 Encourage young Earthwatchers to inspire each other

 A quarter of parents surveyed said their children have below average knowledge of the natural world.
 However, we know that peer relationships are very important and children can be each other’s influencers for good.Children can help inspire each other to get outside and explore the natural world around them.
 Our new film competition provides just the opportunity to do that.Young people aged 14 to 17 can write, direct and even star in their own environmental film.
 We’ve joined forces with the Wildscreen Festival to launch the first ever Young Earthwatcher Film Competition.Young Earthwatchers are invited to create a short film based on an environmental topic close to their heart – it could be anything from plastic pollution to habitat degradation, climate change to water quality.